yorickpeterse/yorickpeterse.com/source/resume.md

 Notable projects include:

-- Setting up and maintaining an internal [Redmine](https://www.redmine.org/) instance for project management.
+- Setting up and maintaining an internal [Redmine](https://www.redmine.org/) instance for project management
-- Building and maintaining an internal platform for managing over 3000 customer domain names using PowerDNS.
+- Building and maintaining an internal platform for managing over 3000 customer domain names using PowerDNS
-- A metrics aggregation application for radio/TV broadcasters and advertisers, allowing them to analyse the impact of their advertisements.
+- A metrics aggregation application for radio/TV broadcasters and advertisers, allowing them to analyse the impact of their advertisements

 ::: page-break
 :::